renchizhhhh/OpenChessRobot/README.md

 ## Use the Robot
 ### Preparation
+Follow the step by step installation guidance to install the project.
+Prepare the 3D-printed gripper and attach the ArUco markers at the four corners of the chessboard.

 ### Data Collection and Finetuning
+Launch the `data_collection.launch` and use `data_collect_chess_commander.py`.

 ### Human Robot Chess Play
+Launch the `hri_chess.launch` and use `hri_chess_commander.py`.

 ## Possible Alternatives of the Hardware and Accessories